Roy-lab/drmn_utils/feature_generation_tools/README.md

 ```
 5. Run the example analysis with Example.sh, which will produce all intermediate and output files in the example_files directory.

-### Prepare coverage data from an aligned (ATACseq) library (.bam file).
+### Prepare coverage data from an aligned (ATACseq) library (.bam file)

   The bedtools genomecov tool is an expedient choice to generate coverage data from an aligned data set, which in this work are generally ATACseq data tracing genome acessibility or chromatin mark ChIPseq data.
 Here we use the "-bg" option to generate genome-wide coverage data in the bedGraph format.
-When assessing paried end data the "-pc" option has been applied to prepare coverage based on full fragment lengths of each pair.
+When assessing paried end data the "-pc" option is applied to obtain coverage based on full fragment lengths of each pair.
 The format for such data will be as follows:

 ```
 chr1	3000857	3000906	1